RichJames/tictactoe/README.md

 Again, this build process requires that mysql.h be findable.
 Since I use XXAMP, the `include_directories` statement in the CMakeLists.txt file adds `/opt/lampp/include` to the include search directories.
 CMake is smart enough to find where the libmysqlclient.so file is located, but I expect tht is because that location needs to be on your lib include path in the environment or else explicitly handled inside the CMake file.

+I've added in some code for building unit tests.
+But I need to figure out how to bundle googletest inside the project and also compile and use gmock successfully.

 ---

 ### Using Bazel (to do)